missinglinkai/tutorials/scikit-learn/tutorial/README.md

 ## Creating a project

-MissingLink allows you to manage several projects.
+You can create projects and see a list of all your projects on the [MissingLink web dashboard](https://missinglink.ai/console).
+But MissingLink also allows you to manage projects from the command line.
 Let's create a new project for this tutorial:

 ```bash
 $ ml projects create --display-name tutorials